HannimalCrackers/Parseltongue/posts/008_datasets.md

 First set up an env in anaconda, but didn't see a google cloud package so abandoned this route Upgraded virtual env and pip using command line
 Set up virutal env using command line (location: Projects/GoogleVision/VirtualEnv).
 Had to specify python 3 or I got a permisison denied error.
-Installing Google Cloud SDK.
+Installed Google Cloud SDK in the environment.
 Made new configuration called mals75500-cities.
 Also created new project called mals75500-cities.
 Using the same name might make this easier or might bite me later.
+Everything is going unusually smoothly.
+I hope I set my configuration path correctly.
+Didn't get any acknowledgement message.
+Set up storage buckets per my next steps above.
+Using bucket-level permissions.
+Did the PNG conversion for mals75500_testset-b and uploaded both image test sets to buckets.